How I survived Hepatitis C by travelling to India to buy generic Hepatitis C medication

 Next, I must be photographed and fingerprinted by the new biometric technology.
 The first problem is that I am too tall for the camera; at a pinch under 6 foot 5 inches even twisted to its maximum elevation the camera will not photograph my entire face.
 We eventually solve this little problem by having me kneel in front of the camera.
 From the corner of my eye I see that the conversationalists are all watching this interesting diversion, big smiles all.

 The next little problem is that my fingers are too large for the fingerprint scanner.
 My immigration officer tries to solve this by repeatedly wiping the glass of the scanner however this does not work.
 We eventually solve the problem by being satisfied with slightly imperfect scans of my fingerprints.

 It is all very jolly and, once all is done, I am waved through a special pathway that bypasses all the queues of non-foreigners

-Once relieved I returned to the baggage carrousel to await the arrive of my one, very heavy bag.
+Once relieved I returned to the baggage carousel to await the arrival of my one, very heavy bag.

 The baggage wallah stood proudly beside the rescued bag smiling waiting for a tip but the little man ignored him completely and simply grabbed his bag and rolled it towards the Customs queue.